CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 * Only *then* do we even *think* about touching Fernflower.
   * It's even optional; running `genSources` is not required to compile a mod.

-We do miss out on the occasional line-comment that Forge's source patches add, but skipping Fernflower makes everything nice and quick.
+We do miss out on the occasional line-comment that Forge's source patches add, but skipping Fernflower makes everything complete very fast.

 One exception to this hierarchy is that we merge the client and server jars first (using FabricMC's JarMerger) and paste Forge's files on top of the merged jar, when the period-accurate installation process would probably paste Forge on top of merely a client jar or server jar.
 This is seamless because Forge's class-overwrites were evidently computed against a merged jar in the first place (see `in.class`, which ships a `SideOnly` annotation on a vanilla method).